|

 Art in the Park

 Before photography and videos, art was used to convey to people the images of nature and beauty.
 Artists traveled with explorers to capture the images of new places, animals, people, rituals and customs, and plants discovered.
 Art is also used to convey history and culture.
 Public art was often created in the form of sculpture, mosaic, and murals.
 Many of the pieces of art were put into city centers, square, and parks.
 Adding art into a park can bring people to a park who would not otherwise be there; and people who attend parks can be exposed to art and develop an appreciation for its form of beauty when the art 'comes to them'.
 It is natural to continue the tradition of using art in public places, such as parks, to increase our appreciation of our environment and our culture.
-To do this, the Greater Minnesota Regional Parks and Trails Commission, in conjunction with the Metropolitan Council Metropolitan Region |
+To do this, the Greater Minnesota Regional Parks and Trails Commission, in conjunction with the Metropolitan Council Metropolitan Regional Parks and the Minnesota Department of Natural Resources Parks and Trails Division partnered with Forecast (a nonprofit organization that activates, inspires, and advocates for public art that advances justice, health, and human dignity) to create MNPAiR. |

 MNPAiR

-The Minnesota Parks Artists in Residence Project (MNPAiR) is not your typical one and done approach.
-Instead of an artist creating a specific piece of art and then being done, this pilot project is designed to have the artists be a partner with and an ambassador for the parks.
-The artists will not just create artwork, but ideas for the parks as well.
-All of the artists are Minnesota based.
-They will research and engage the with the park staff and communities to develop new works and help engage the community to draw more people to the parks.
-There are several goals for the project.
-One goal is to bring more people into nature via the park using art.
-Using art, the hope is to increase the appreciation of outdoor recreation and the facilities and trails which enable it.
-Another goal is to increase relationship building, using art to bring communities together which are often considered disparate.
-A third goal is to use art to make parks, trails, and outdoor recreation more welcoming and encouraging to people who don't traditionally partake in these forms of outdoor recreation. |
+The Minnesota Parks Artists in Residence project (MNPAiR) is not your typical one and done approach.
+Instead of an artist creating a specific piece of art and then being done, this pilot project was designed to have the artists be a partner with and an ambassador for the parks.
+The artists didn't just create artwork, but ideas for the parks as well.
+All of the artists were Minnesota based.
+They researched and engaged the with the park staff and communities to develop new works and help engage the community to draw more people to the parks.
+There were several goals for the project.
+One goal was to bring more people into nature via the park using art.
+Using art, the hope was to increase the appreciation of outdoor recreation and the facilities and trails which enable it.
+Another goal was to increase relationship building, using art to bring communities together which are often considered disparate.
+A third goal was to use art to make parks, trails, and outdoor recreation more welcoming and encouraging to people who don't traditionally partake in these forms of outdoor recreation. |

 “MNPAiR is an historic initiative within the state and across the nation.
 By uniting three government agencies and leveraging funding from the parks side of the Legacy Amendment, this project invites artists from across the state to explore themes of belonging in the outdoors in creative and unexpected ways.
 Unlike traditional public art initiatives, this program embeds artists within park systems, fostering collaboration, deepening community connections, and celebrating Minnesota’s top resources, artists, and the outdoors!
 As both an artist and Regional Parks Ambassador, helping the project move from a dream into action has been a career highlight.”